chriswayg/concrete5/README.md

 ```

 #### Docker-Compose
-Alternatively to the above, using docker-compose create the data-volume, database and Concrete5.7 containers all in one step:
+Alternatively to the above, using docker-compose create the data-volume, database and Concrete5.7 containers all in one step see `docker-compose-datavol.yml`, or if you prefer, use host volumes as shown below.

 ```
 $ cd c5
 $ cat docker-compose.yml
-DATA:
-  image: tianon/true
-  volumes:
-    - /var/lib/mysql
-    - /etc/apache2
-    - /var/www/html

 db:
   image: mariadb
   restart: always
-  volumes_from:
-  - DATA
   environment:
   - MYSQL_ROOT_PASSWORD=the_db_root_password
   - MYSQL_USER=c5dbadmin
   - MYSQL_PASSWORD=the_db_user_password
   - MYSQL_DATABASE=c5db
+  # host volume
+  volumes:
+    - ./data/var/lib/mysql:/var/lib/mysql

 web:
   image: chriswayg/concrete5.7